-Several –ax operations can be supplied together; allowed combinations are e.g. –acs (create and start) or –ahd (halt and destroy).
-Operations –as and –ah can also be performed from the Manage ▶ Services and Applications ▶ Services window of Windows.
+Several -ax operations can be supplied together; allowed combinations are e.g. -acs (create and start) or -ahd (halt and destroy).
+HVR Proxy system service can be started (-as) and halted (-ah) from Windows Services (Control Panel ▶ Administrative Tools ▶ Computer Management ▶ Services and Applications ▶ Services).

 The following access control file will restrict access to only connections from a certain network and to a pair of hosts.

 If this XML is written to the default directory $HVR_HOME/lib, then a relative pathname can be used (e.g. hvrproxy.xml).

 To create and start a Windows proxy service to listen on port number 4343:

 To configure an HVR proxy on Unix, add the following line to the xinetd configuration.